 The DOGE Cult

-The cult surrounding Dogecoin still attracts new users to the world of crypto.
+The cult surrounding Dogecoin still attracts new users to the cryptocurrency industry.
 Therefore, for many people, it serves as an entry point to the crypto world.
 On top of that, Dogecoin hosts a very approachable community that catapulted DOGE to cult status.

 Presently, the network is being secured by miners, just like the Bitcoin network.
 For each block that is mined, miners receive 10,000 Dogecoins as a reward.